-Assessment will be based on the following activities - Marks Allotted Participation and organization of Co-curriculum activities like- Cultural, Literacy Campaign, Games & sports & Community Work etc. 10 Observation & supervision of 10 lessons in teaching subjects.
+Assessment will be based on the Marks Allotted following activities - Observation of day-to-day Teacher training Institution / Higher Secondary School activities and report of an in- depth study of two activities.
+10 Participation and organization of Co-curriculum activities like- Cultural, Literacy Campaign, Games & sports & Community Work etc. 10 Observation & supervision of 10 lessons in teaching subjects.
 20 Select Five students and mentoring on psychology, social, academics any perspective, prepare a report.
 10 5-5 critical review with suggestions of lesson plan, diaries, including supervisor's / School Subjects Teachers' remarks.
 10 Prepare an evaluation Performa for Pre Service teachers training programme, apply it and prepare a report on its effectiveness of the programme with suggestive plan.
 10 Prepare a module for Pre Service training programme.
 10 Review new trends for research of teacher education and Draft a report/ Research Abstract.
 10 Training about arrangement of different department of the Teacher Training Institutions OR Higher Secondary Schools- 1.
 Library management 05

-Shri Guru Ram Rai UniversitySyllabus of M.Ed.2.
-Science / Social Science club Management.
-4 Office Records and maintenance of attendance register, teacher's diary & stock Register.
-5 Maintenance of ICT department etc.Image: Construction of Construction of Question papers.Total Marks100
+2. Science / Social Science club Management.

+4 Office Records and maintenance of attendance register, teacher's diary

+& stock Register.

+5 Maintenance of ICT department etc.

+Training for evaluation process:- 05

+Construction of question papers.

+Total Marks 100